 All complaints will be handled seriously, sensitively and within clear and reasonable timescales.
 It is in everyone's best interests to resolve a complaint as speedily as possible.
 The School's target is to complete Stage 1 and Stage 2 within 20 working days and Stage 3 within another 25 working days.
 Please note that, for the purposes of this procedure, working days refers to weekdays (Monday to Friday) during term time, excluding bank holidays and half terms.
 This means that during School holidays it may take longer to resolve a complaint although the School will do what is reasonably practicable to avoid undue delay.
-It may also take longer to resolve a complaint during periods of significant disruption to School life or as a consequence of unavoidable staff absence.
-Deviation from the normal timescale for resolving a complaint during term time will only occur on an exceptional basis, and the School will take all reasonable steps to limit any such delay.
+It may also take longer to resolve a complaint during to resolve a complaint the normal timescale for resolving a complaint during term time will only occur on an exceptional basis, and the School will take all reasonable steps to limit any such delay.